Do I need a glamping checklist?

-For example: in winter, dressing up in layered clothing is a good idea – you can take off what you don’t need or if it gets too hot, keep it on.
+For example: in winter, dressing up in layered clothing is a good idea – you can take off what you don’t need.
 Remember to carry waterproof clothing as well so that even if it rains you will still be comfortable and dry.

 Glamping Checklist List: Other Things to Bring

 - A pair of binoculars (to observe the animal in the wild and also for general use)

 - Pocket knife, fishing rod, a bottle opener

 - Extra batteries if you’re bringing a camera which requires them.
 The place where you stay might not have any shops around it so better be prepared.